WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 ## WARNING: Read the FAQ before setting up Workday

+Workday is the Human Resources software tool at WEHI.
+You will receive an email from Workday and will need to fill in all the forms before you start.
+You may not receive the Workday email before your start date.
+This is OK, you will just need to wait and use your student email for the time being.
+Please also note that there is a Workday FAQ you can find in the FAQ below.

-it is usually an issue with students to have issues with Workday.
+It is usually an issue with students to have issues with Workday.

 Please go to [the FAQ and look through all the Workday issues](https://wehi-researchcomputing.github.io/faq#onboarding-onto-the-internship-program-workday) before your start setting up Workday.